nmstreethran/ml-elec-model/docs/regions.rst

 Territories
 -----------

-The nomenclature of territorial units for statistics (NUTS) classifies territorial units in Europe in different levels [Ofgem2014]_:
+The nomenclature of territorial units for statistics (:term:`NUTS`\) classifies territorial units in Europe in different levels [Ofgem2014]_:

-- NUTS 0: country-level
+- :term:`NUTS`\  0: country-level
-- NUTS 1: major socio-economic regions
+- :term:`NUTS`\  1: major socio-economic regions
-- NUTS 2: basic regions for the application of regional policies
+- :term:`NUTS`\  2: basic regions for the application of regional policies
-- NUTS 3: small regions for specific diagnoses
+- :term:`NUTS`\  3: small regions for specific diagnoses

 Bidding zones
 -------------

 A bidding zone is the largest geographical area within which market participants are able to exchange energy without capacity allocation.
 There are three types of bidding zones:

-1. national borders (e.g., France or the Netherlands) - majority of bidding zones in Europe
+1. national borders (e.g., France (:term:`FR`\) or the Netherlands) - majority of bidding zones in Europe
 2. larger than national borders (e.g., Germany and Luxembourg or the Single Electricity Market for the island of Ireland)
 3. smaller zones within individual countries (e.g., Italy, Norway or Sweden)